RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 ## Other Course Policies

 **Instructor availability and responses:** I strive to respond promptly to all student emails.
 However, please note that **I do not typically check email between 6:00pm and 6:00am on weekdays, and I do not check it at all on weekends** in order to prioritize time for family and rest.
 If you send a message on a weekday (Monday-Friday) before 3:00pm ET and you need a response, you will get a response *the same day*.
 Emails received after 3:00pm ET Monday-Thursday will get a response *the following day*.
 Emails received after 3:00pm ET on Fridays will get a response *the following Monday* at latest.
-Please plan ahead with this policy in mind!

 **Attendance:** Consistent attendance is critical for success in MTH 225, and you are expected to attend each class meeting unless it is physically impossible or highly inadvisable.
 Attendance will be recorded and assigned engagement credits (1 credit per class meeting).
 Since you have many opportunities to earn engagement credits, there are no makeups or allowances for medical and other situations.
 Students who do not attend class consistently will be contacted to discuss their situations further.
 If you have a life situation that makes consistent attendance difficult, please bring it to my attention immediately so we can discuss your options.